Suspects sought after man beaten with baseball bat in daylight attack at Chelsea park

 CHELSEA, MASS.
-(WHDH) - Police are searching for a pair of individuals suspected of attacking a man in broad daylight at a park in Chelsea and beating him with a baseball bat on Monday morning, officials said.
+(WHDH) - CHELSEA, MASS.
+(WHDH) – Police are searching for a pair of individuals suspected of attacking a man in broad daylight and beating him with a baseball bat at a park in Chelsea on Monday morning, officials said.

 Troopers responding to Mary O’Malley State Park near Admirals Hill around 11:30 a.m. found the victim near a tennis court suffering from life-threatening injuries, according to Massachusetts State Police.